sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L08_Control_Deployments_using_Release_Gates.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab, you will be performing the following exercises:

+- Exercise 0: Configure the lab prerequisites
+- Exercise 1: Creating the necessary Azure Resources for the Release Pipeline
-- Configure release pipelines.
+- Exercise 2: Configure the release pipeline
-- Configure release gates.
+- Exercise 3: Configure release gates
-- Test release gates.
+- Exercise 4: Test release gates

 ## Estimated timing: 60 minutes